superdav42/wp-multisite-waas/README.md

 The tag must begin with "v" followed by the version number (v*.*.*)

 This will automatically:
+1. Verify all version numbers match across files
-1. Build the plugin (run `npm run build`)
+2. Build the plugin (translations, CSS, JS)
-2. Create a properly packaged ZIP file
+3. Create a properly packaged ZIP file
-3. Create a GitHub release with the ZIP attached
+4. Create a GitHub release with the ZIP attached

 When preparing for a release:
-1. Update the version number in the main plugin file and readme.txt
+1. Update the version number in:
+   - The main plugin file (wp-multisite-waas.php)
+   - readme.txt (Stable tag)
+   - package.json
 2. Update the changelog in readme.txt
 3. Ensure README.md and readme.txt are synchronized with the latest information
 4. Create and push the appropriate version tag